 Now, forget about the gore and spooky stuff.
 How To Make A Doll is a film that’s so odd, so strangely concocted, that it defies categorization.
 There’s no rhyme or reason and I can’t begin to figure out what this movie is aiming for.
 Comedy?
 Sci-fi?
 Nudie-cutie with no nudity?
 I think it may have been filmed on another planet.

 There’s this spazzy college professor named Percy Corly.
 He’s a 32 year old nerd and has no luck with the lady friends.
 College kids are usually making out around him and he’s fascinated by the subject.
 Percy drives around in his red mini-car and gets his neck tie stuck in the doorway a lot.
 Spurned on by his mother and frustrated by his lack of success with girls, Percy and his professor friend figure out a way to create bikini-clad ladies with their super computer.
 Let the party begin!
-But will Percy tire of all the free poonanny and seek true love?

 Terms that come to mind frequently while watching How To Make A Doll are “unwatchable,” “pointless,” and “a chore to sit through.”
 This is all true.
-But to me, How To Make A Doll is an unknown bad film peach, just ripe for the pickens.
+But to me, How To Make A Doll is a peach, just ripe for the picking.
 It’s so off the wall and out there, that I couldn’t take my eyes off of the screen.
 The acting and line delivery is completely over the top.
 The computer spouts tons of ridiculous sounds and dialogue for minutes on end.
 The jokes are preschool-level awful.
 The computer is comprised of some wood paneling, a lite-brite, a punch card typewriter, and an IBM reel of tape.
 The whole thing looks thrown together and extremely cheap.
 The ending makes no sense!
 None of it makes sense!
 I love you!